 - They mostly grow in temperate, tropical, and subtropical areas.
 They can appear along roadsides, in urban areas, rainforests, disturbed forests, and thickets

 Cebu Blue, along with other Epipremnum pinnatum species, can reach between 4 to 40 feet in height.
-But when you grow them indoors, they might not even reach 10 feet.
+Like crispy wave fern, but when you grow them indoors, they might not even reach 10 feet.
 So if you want them to grow at their maximum height or length, grow them outdoors.
 With good watering practices and light, they can grow quickly up to a few feet in one summer.

 Features of Epipremnum Pinnatum Variegata